-With findings like this, it‘s easy to see how artificial intelligence powered robotics and algorithms will help drive business efficiencies in terms of cost across multiple steps of the manufacturing and distribution process.
+With findings like these, it‘s easy to see how artificial intelligence-powered robotics and algorithms will help drive business efficiencies in terms of cost across multiple steps of the manufacturing and distribution process.

 If you‘re interested, you can read the report in full here.

-In this blog post, we‘ve looked at five ways that artificial intelligence is having a positive impact on the automotive industry.
+In this blog post, we‘ve looked at five use cases of artificial intelligence in the automotive industry and its positive impacts.

-We‘ve seen how the autonomous cars revolution is upon us and how automobiles of the future will be deeply integrated with the internet.
+We‘ve seen how the autonomous car revolution is upon us and how automobiles of the future will be deeply integrated with the internet.

-We‘ve also seen how emotion detection can be used to improve driver safety and help insurance companies provide tailored insurance quotes, and finally, we‘ve discussed how artificial intelligence powered robots and algorithms will help businesses predict and forecast stock orders, help drive business savings and improve the quality of automobiles that work their way through the production line.
+We‘ve also seen how emotion detection can be used to improve driver safety and help insurance companies provide tailored insurance quotes, and finally, we‘ve discussed how artificial intelligence-powered robots, machine learning algorithms, and data science will help businesses predict and forecast stock orders, help drive business savings and improve the quality of automobiles that work their way through the production line.

 If you, as a business CEO or CTO, are looking for experienced software developers to build AI software solutions, DevTeam.Space can help you via its field-expert community of software developers and project managers.

 Write to us your initial project specifications, and one of our managers will get back to you for further guidance on how we can help you build great software products.

 Frequently Asked Questions on AI in the automotive industry